 When studying for finals, set deadlines for yourself, create a study schedule, and start working on your top priority assignments.
 That way, while you are entirely focused, you can get your most important work done.
 Preparing for final exams can be difficult, but remember, it is okay if you don’t complete your whole list in one day.
 Give yourself a break.
 Some things may take additional time and require more attention and detail.

-How are you going to spend your holidays home?
-Here are some tips about resting over holiday breaks.
+☀️How are you going to spend your summer break?
+Here are some tips about getting a summer job in college.